Image Compressor

 1. What quality setting should I use?

 For most web use cases, 70–80% quality provides an excellent balance between file size and visual fidelity.
-For print or archival, use 90%+.
-For thumbnails or previews, 60% is often sufficient.
+For high-quality prints or original archives, use 90%+.
+For small thumbnails or previews, 60% or lower is often sufficient.

 2. Does JPEG or WebP compress better?

-WebP typically compresses 25-35% better than JPEG at equivalent visual quality.
-However, JPEG has near-universal compatibility while WebP has strong modern browser support.
+WebP typically compresses 25-35% better than JPEG at an equivalent visual quality level.
+While JPEG has universal compatibility, WebP is now supported by all major modern browsers and is recommended for web performance.

 3. Will transparent PNG backgrounds be preserved?

-No. Both JPEG and WebP (in lossy mode) will fill transparency with a white background.
-To preserve transparency, use a lossless format like PNG.
+No. Both JPEG and WebP (in lossy mode used here) will fill transparent areas with a solid white background.
+To keep transparency, you should use a lossless format or our dedicated PNG tools.